jkaniyath/kafka-project-final/README.md

 This project is developed using VS Code with the Databricks extension.
 Refer to the [VS Code Databricks extension guide](https://docs.databricks.com/aws/en/dev-tools/vscode-ext/)

 #### 7. Run Unit Tests
 This project uses pytest for unit testing.
-Run unit tests using Databricks connect.
+Run unit tests using Databricks connect or using [unit testing for notebooks](https://docs.databricks.com/aws/en/notebooks/testing)

 #### 8. Running Databricks Jobs